NAME | SYNOPSIS | DESCRIPTION | [PARTITION] SECTION OPTIONS | SPECIFIERS | ENVIRONMENT | EXAMPLES | SEE ALSO | NOTES | COLOPHON |

 from is automatically picked up from the running system (or

 the image specified with --image= — if used).
-A partition
+A partition that

-tracking down the backing partitions for encrypted and
+the backing partitions for encrypted and Verity-enabled

-Verity-enabled volumes.
-"CopyBlocks=auto" is useful for
+volumes.
+"CopyBlocks=auto" is useful for implementing

-implementing "self-replicating" systems, i.e. systems that
+"self-replicating" systems, i.e. systems that are their own

-The file specified here must have a size that is a multiple
+The file specified here must have a size that is a multiple of

-the partition is created at least as big as required to fit
+partition is created at least as big as required to fit the

-the data in, i.e. the data size is an additional minimum size
+data in, i.e. the data size is an additional minimum size

 value taken into consideration for the allocation algorithm,